Moringa-SDF-PT10/felistus-kimanthi-cocktail-quiz/README.md

 1. Clone this repository:
    https://github.com/Moringa-SDF-PT10/felistus-kimanthi-cocktail-quiz

-2.Open index.html in your browser (no server required).
+2. Open index.html in your browser (no server required).

 3. Or use VS Code with Live Server: